-The term source document refers to original documents, data, and records (e.g., hospital records; clinical and office charts; laboratory records and notes; memoranda; participants' diaries and/or evaluation checklists; pharmacy dispensing records; recorded data from automated instruments; copies of transcriptions certified after verification for accuracy and completeness; microfiche; photographic negatives; microfilm or magnetic media; x-rays; participant files; and records kept at the pharmacy, laboratories, and medico-technical departments involved in the study).
+The term source document refers to original documents, data, and records (e.g., hospital records, clinical and office charts, laboratory reports, logs and certain other documents, memoranda, participants' diaries and/or evaluation checklists, pharmacy dispensing records, recorded data from automated instruments, copies or transcriptions certified after verification as being accurate copies, microfiches, photographic negatives, microfilm or magnetic media, x-rays, participant files, and records kept at the pharmacy, at the laboratories, and at medico-technical departments involved in the study).

 Source documents are commonly referred to as the documents - paper-based or electronic - upon which source data are first recorded.
-The study site must comply with the standards of source documentation specified in the DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials.
+All study sites must comply with the standards of source documentation specified in the DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials.
 The DAIDS policy specifies both requirements and recommendations.
-The study site must comply with all requirements and are encouraged, but not required, to comply with all recommendations.
+Study sites must comply with all requirements and are encouraged, but not required, to comply with all recommendations.